awsdocs/aws-iot-docs/developerguide/timestream-rule-action.md

 **Note**
 With SQL V2 \(2016\-03\-23\), numeric values that are whole numbers, such as `10.0`, are converted their Integer representation \(`10`\)\.
 Explicitly casting them to a `Decimal` value, such as by using the [cast\(\)](iot-sql-functions.md#iot-sql-function-cast) function, does not prevent this behavior—the result is still an `Integer` value\.
 This can cause type mismatch errors that prevent data from being recorded in the Timestream database\.
 To reliably process whole number numeric values as `Decimal` values, use SQL V1 \(2015\-10\-08\) for the rule query statement\.

+**Note**
+The maximum number of values that a Timestream rule action can write into an Amazon Timestream table is 100\.
+For more information, see [Amazon Timestream Quota's Reference](https://docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html#limits.default)\.

 ## Requirements<a name="timestream-rule-action-requirements"></a>

 This rule action has the following requirements: